How to Survive the Furious Fours

 No. No it f**king doesn’t.

-And shouting “it’s so unfair” and “I hate you!” every time his parents ask him to do anything.
+He becomes….A TEENAGER!!
+His arms hang limply at his sides, he develops a permanent look of disgust, and he starts shouting “it’s so unfair!” and “I hate you!” every time his parents ask him to do anything.

 “Let me help you with that,” I offer, as he tries to fasten the buttons on his school shirt.